Global stock markets climb to record as U.S. yields hold above 5-month lows

 Benchmark 10-year notes last fell 2/32 in price to yield 1.3628%, from 1.356% late on Friday.

-Equity gains on Wall Street were modest, with financials (.SPSY) among the best-performing sectors on the session ahead of results from JPMorgan Chase (JPM.N), Goldman Sachs (.GS.N) and Bank of America on Tuesday.
+Equity gains on Wall Street were modest, with financials among the best-performing sectors on the session ahead of results from JPMorgan Chase, Goldman Sachs and Bank of America on Tuesday.

 U.S. crude recently fell 0.97% to $73.84 per barrel and Brent was at $74.99, down 0.74% on the day.